 What’s the best way to safeguard your site and your company?
 Using Acunetix, you can scan your site for web and network vulnerabilities, malware and hacker activity.
 Think of Acunetix as a sentinel at the gate to your start-up – your website.
 Acunetix scans your website for security issues and notifies you immediately of any vulnerabilities detected.
 It safeguards your website and your customer data and keeps your company off the Google blacklist.

 As a startup you may opt to use WordPress to power your website, as it is easy to install and your site get up.
 Although WordPress is known to be very secure, it does have it’s own set of security issues.
 To add to that, there have been various instances of vulnerable themes and plugins.
-Acunetix will check and report for all these issues, allowing to focus more on setting up your site, and work on creating new content.
+Acunetix will check your WordPress security and report on issues, allowing to focus more on setting up your site, and work on creating new content.

 Register for a free 14 day trial, and get your site checked today.